close

 Polio.
 A word that caused havoc.
 A word that brought immense fear to mind.
 A word that people lost their loved ones to.

 During the 20th century, the polio virus was rampant all over the world.
 The virus paralyzed children in the hundreds of thousands every single year.
-The virus spread from person to person through contact with the faeces of an infected human or droplets of a cough or sneeze of an infected person.
+It spread from person to person through contact with the feces of an infected human or droplets from a cough or sneeze of an infected person.
 It was a major problem.
 Thankfully though, the issue was tackled with everything the world could give it.
+The global health community worked tirelessly to develop vaccines and implement immunization programs to combat the spread of this devastating disease (World Health Organization, 2023).

-The Pulse Polio Initiative has a clear objective.
-100% eradication of polio.
+The Pulse Polio Initiative had a clear objective: 100% eradication of polio.
 Indian researchers tried to understand how exactly to go about this process.
-Unlike developed countries, parents in underdeveloped countries aren’t as motivated to bring their children in for routine check-ups and vaccines.
-That’s when a virologist from Vellore suggested the usage of Pulse vaccination.
+Unlike developed countries, parents in underdeveloped countries aren't as motivated to bring their children in for routine check-ups and vaccines.
+That's when a virologist from Vellore suggested the usage of Pulse vaccination.
 Pulse immunization essentially eradicates an epidemic by repeatedly inoculating an at-risk group until the virus or pathogen has been stopped.
-According to Pulse Polio, they “aimed to immunize children through improved social mobilization, plan mop-up operations in areas where poliovirus has almost disappeared and maintain a high level of morale among the public.”
+According to Pulse Polio, they “aimed to immunize children through improved social mobilization, plan mop-up operations in areas where poliovirus has almost disappeared and maintain a high level of morale among the public” (National Health Portal, 2023).

 In a country like India, with population numbers extremely high, it was a huge task and commitment to administer the vaccine.
 Pulse Polio dispensed the polio vaccine in the form of oral drops called OPV (Oral Polio Vaccine).
 All children within 5 years of age were provided with this twice a year.
 Children under the age of 1 were provided with IPV (Inactivated Polio Vaccine).
 The Government began declaring 2 days of the year as National Immunization Days (NIDs).
 Apart from this, Sub-National Immunization Days were also conducted in areas where there was a considerably higher risk of the poliovirus.
-Since the conception of the campaign, 17.4 crore children have been the beneficiaries of the OPV.
+Since the conception of the campaign, 17.4 crore children have been the beneficiaries of the OPV (Ministry of Health and Family Welfare, 2023).

 Get a custom paper now from our expert writers.